Dealing with and preventing ice dams

 Since most ice dams form at the edge of the roof, there is obviously a heat source warming the roof elsewhere.
 This heat is primarily coming from the house.
 In rare instances solar heat gain may cause these temperature differences.

 - Conduction is heat energy traveling through a solid.
 A good example of this is the heating of a cast iron frying pan.
 The heat moves from the bottom of the pan to the handle by conduction.

 - If you put your hand above the frying pan, heat will reach it by the other two methods.
 The air right above the frying pan is heated and rises.
 The rising air carries heat/energy to your hand.
 This is heat transfer by convection.

-In a house, heat moves through the ceiling and insulation by conduction through the slanted portion of the ceiling (Figure 1).
+In a house, heat moves through the ceiling and insulation by conduction through the slanted portion of the ceiling.
 In many homes, there is little space in regions like this for insulation, so it is important to use insulation with high R-value per inch to reduce heat loss by conduction.

 Convection and radiation heat transfer can be reduced by adding insulation.
 This will make the top surface temperature of the insulation closer to surrounding attic temperatures directly affecting convection and radiation from this surface.

 Heat loss by air leakage

 There is another type of convection that transfers heat to the attic space and warms the roof.
-In Figure 1, the winding arrow beginning inside the house and going through the penetration in the ceiling, from the light to the attic space, illustrates heat loss by air leakage.
+In the diagram, the winding arrow beginning inside the house and going through the penetration in the ceiling, from the light to the attic space, illustrates heat loss by air leakage.
 In many homes this is the major mode of heat transfer that leads to the formation of ice dams.

 Exhaust systems like those in the kitchen or bathroom that terminate just above the roof may also contribute to snow melting.
 These exhaust systems may have to be moved or extended in areas of high snow fall.